matplotlib/mplcairo/README.rst

 Building
 ========

 This section is only relevant if you wish to build mplcairo yourself.
+Otherwise, proceed to the Use_ section.

 In all cases, once the dependencies described below are installed, mplcairo can be built and installed using any of the standard commands (``pip wheel --no-deps .``, ``pip install .``, ``pip install -e .`` and ``python setup.py build_ext -i`` being the most relevant ones).

 If the ``MPLCAIRO_USE_LIBRAQM`` environment variable is set, the build also uses Raqm to perform complex text layout (right-to-left scripts, etc.).
 An